deframed/no-name-game/project-readme.md

 ## MVP (DOM - CANVAS)
+1) stars twinkling
+2) stars fall down randomly one by one
+3) pelican moves from left to right to cath the stars
+5) score registration during the game

-pelican that moves from left to right pelican's beak open and closes (OPTIONAL) stars twinkling stars fall down randomly one by one increasing spead of the falling stars after some time pelican cathes the stars score registration during the game
+(OPTIONAL) - obstacle ––> bird appears from right to left and poops ––> pelican must avoid it (OPTIONAL) - 1 missed star, than moon falls down which means end of game (OPTIONAL) - increasing spead of the falling stars after some time (OPTIONAL) - pelican's beak open and closes to catch the stars

 ## Backlog